 Carrot 2 to 3 *optional

-If the beef steaks are not thin enough, you can thin them using a meat mullet.
+- If the beef steaks are not thin enough, you can thin them using a meat mallet.